Mixed Gauge-Global Symmetries, Elliptic Modes, and Black Hole Thermodynamics in Ho\v{r}ava-Lifshitz Gravity: Introduction

 The structure of the paper is as follows.
-We first review the standard no global symmetries logic in Section~\ref{sec:noglobal}.
 In Section~\ref{sec:HL} we introduce Ho\v{r}ava-Lifshitz gravity, including the basic foliation structure, the relation to Einstein-aether theory, action, and notation.
 Of the three necessary features, the elliptic mode is introduced in~\ref{sec:elliptic}, reparameterization invariance as a mixed symmetry and the corresponding charge is discussed in Section~\ref{sec:symmetries}, while the third, universal horizons and their thermodynamics, is explained in Section~\ref{sec:UHthermo}.
 We then show how the existing thermodynamics fails in the asymptotically AdS case in Section~\ref{sec:AdSfail}.
-Resolving this failure using the three features is done is Section~\ref{sec:resolution}, and finally we conclude with some remarks and future directions in Section~\ref{sec:conclusion}.
+Resolving this failure using the three features is done in Section~\ref{sec:resolution}, and finally we conclude with some remarks and future directions regarding the usual narratives around global/gauge symmetries and splittability in Section~\ref{sec:conclusion}.